Best Image Sizes for Web Performance in 2026

 Lazy Loading

 Use loading="lazy" on all images below the fold.
 This tells the browser to defer loading images until they are close to entering the viewport, which dramatically improves initial page load time.
 The one exception is your LCP (Largest Contentful Paint) image — typically the hero image — which should load eagerly to avoid hurting Core Web Vitals scores.
+For email-specific size constraints, which are stricter than the web, see how to reduce image size for email.

 Ready to compress your images?